-HadIt.com the website domain registered Jan 20, 1997 the domain is registered and paid for through Jan 21, 2023 at which time I plan to register it for another 15 years Lord willing and the creek don’t rise.
+HadIt.com the website domain registered Jan 20, 1997.
+The domain is registered and paid for thru Jan 21, 2023 at which time I plan to register it for another 15 years, Lord willing and the creek don’t rise.

 I guess the best place to start is Jan 1991; I had gotten out of the navy Dec 1990.
-At my separation seminar, there was a DAV rep Jim Milton he told us to bring our medical records in and he would look through them for us and let us know if we should file a claim with the VA.
+At my separation seminar, there was a DAV rep who told us to bring our medical records in and he would look through them for us and let us know if we should file a claim with Veterans Affairs.

 Well, bless his heart, he opened my medical file, read the first insert, looked me straight in the eye, and said, “You will be 50% for the rest of your life” and that he would file the claim for me.
 50% was for surgery I had in the service.
 True to his word, he met with me and talked with me for a long time, filled out my paper work and urged me to file for PTSD.
 I would not file the PTSD claim, nor even discuss it.
 I didn’t even understand what PTSD was then.

 By Feb 1991 I had moved to the San Francisco bay area and was staying at a friend’s apartment and pretty much was just a puddle.
 In desperation one night I called the suicide hotline.
 I had no job, no idea about going to the VA.
 They talked with me for a long time and explained to me that I could go to the local VA hospital even if I did not have insurance.
 Now I know what you are thinking, if I was 50% why didn’t I just go to the VA in the first place?
 Two reasons, 1st, this was Feb 1991 and the 50% didn’t come till May and secondly, even if it had come thru it is unlikely that I would have had the mental acuity at the time to put the two together.